 Additional efforts were made to include the public and stakeholders to provide information and feedback on flood risk and potential mitigation priorities.
 These efforts included leaving a project bookmark at the public library, sharing Open House press release with the local news media, and updating information on the city website and social media accounts alongside general word of mouth, letters, emails, and follow up calls.
 The term "public" includes residents, businesses, property owners, tenants, and other identified stakeholders.

-Members of the FHMP Planning Committee who engaged in the planning process are included in the table below.
+Members of the FHMP Planning Committee are included in the table below.